fubark/cyber/docs/docs.md

 When `#charPtrZ` is declared as a binding to C, a Cyber string is duped to become null terminated and the C-function is responsible for calling `free` on the `char*` pointer.

-`bindLib` returns an object with the binded C-functions as methods.
+By default `bindLib` returns an anonymous object with the binded C-functions as methods.
+This is convenient for using it like an object, but it's less optimal compared to binding as functions.
+If a config is passed into `bindLib` as the third argument, `genMap: true` makes `bindLib` return a map instead with the binded C-functions as Cyber functions.
-This object has a reference to an internal TCCState which owns the loaded JIT code.
+The resulting object of `bindLib` holds a reference to an internal TCCState which owns the loaded JIT code.
 Once the object is released by ARC, the TCCState is also released which removes the JIT code from memory.

 [To Top.](#table-of-contents)